gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/End-User-Guide-cloud.md

 ![Create Branch 1](/wp-content/uploads/Enduserguide-Cloud-Create-Branch-1.png)

-Select the desired Repository to create the branch in, the source branch, and the branch name.
-Make sure that the Jira Issue key is included in the branch name.
+Select the desired repository to create the branch in, the source branch, and the branch name.
+Make sure that the Jira issue key is included in the branch name.

 ![Create Branch 2](/wp-content/uploads/Enduserguide-Cloud-Create-Branch-2.png)